nch-igm/AutoFilter/README.md

 <br>
 <br>

-#### What version of Python is AutoFilter supposed to run on?
+#### Which version of Python is AutoFilter supposed to run on?
 And is this the same version required by the preprocessing script?
 AutoFilter is designed to work in Python 3.6, though it works in 2.7.
 The program hap.py _requires_ python 2.7, meaning the script preprocess.sh in Step 3 must be run in a python 2.7 environment.